 This course introduces some of the many topics geographers examine to explain the relationship between people and place.
 Topics include the physical earth, i.e. how mountains and lakes form, cultural patterns such as how languages in neighboring countries are related, population analysis, like human migration trends, and economic analysis including growth and decline of regions.
 Geographic factors that underlie current political, social and economic problems will also be explored.
-Prerequisite: eligibility for ENG 093 or concurrently taking ENG 066.
+Prerequisite: eligibility for ENG 101.
 (Fa,Sp,Su) 3 credits